Spectral stability of monotone traveling fronts for reaction diffusion-degenerate Nagumo equations

-In this paper, we study the stability of both diffusion-degenerate and non-degenerate monotone Nagumo fronts.
-Our work establishes the first step of a general stability program: the property of \emph{spectral stability}, which is based on the analysis of the spectrum of the linearized differential operator around the wave.
-Our approach is linked to the modern stability theory of nonlinear waves based on Evans function methods and the relation between spectral stability properties with the (orbital) nonlinear stability of the wave as a solution to the evolution equation under small perturbations.
-We refer the reader to the works by Alexander, Gardner and Jones \cite{AGJ90}, Sandstede \cite{San02} and the book by Kapitula and Promislow \cite{KaPro13} (see also the multiple references therein).
+This paper addresses the stability properties of the first type of waves described above.
+Our analysis establishes the first step of a general stability program: the property of \emph{spectral stability}, which is based on the analysis of the spectrum of the linearized differential operator around the wave.
 Spectral stability can be formally defined as the ``well-behavior" of the linearized operator around the traveling front, in the sense that there are no eigenvalues with positive real part which could render exponentially growing-in-time solutions to the linear problem (for the precise statement, see Definition \ref{defspecstab} below).
 The degeneracy of the diffusion coefficient, however, is responsible of some technical difficulties even at the spectral level.
-The stability of diffusion-degenerate Fisher-KPP fronts is studied in a companion paper \cite{LeP19}.
-There are new aspects, however, which are particular to the Nagumo cases.
-Here we summarize the contributions of this work.
-Due to the degeneracy of the diffusion coefficient at $u=0$, one of the end points of the front, the corresponding asymptotic coefficient matrix (when the spectral problem is written as a first order system) ceases to be hyperbolic.
-This prevents us to apply standard results (basically, the relation between hyperbolicity, exponential dichotomies and the Fredholm borders location) to locate the essential spectrum.
+It is to be observed that the spectral stability of diffusion-degenerate Fisher-KPP fronts was already studied in a companion paper \cite{LeP20}.
+There are new aspects, however, which are particular to the Nagumo case.
+Here we summarize the contributions of this work: \begin{itemize} \item Due to the degeneracy of the diffusion coefficient at $u=0$, one of the end points of the front, the corresponding asymptotic coefficient matrix (when the spectral problem is written as a first order system) ceases to be hyperbolic.
+This prevents us to apply standard results (basically, the relation between hyperbolicity, exponential dichotomies and the Fredholm borders location \cite{AGJ90,KaPro13,San02}) to control the essential spectrum.